andrehora/spotflow/get-started.md

-# Get started with SpotFlow
+# Get Stated with SpotFlow
 SpotFlow is a tool to ease the runtime analysis of Python programs.
 SpotFlow runs and monitors a target Python program.
 With SpotFlow, you can easily extract information about executed lines, argument values, return values, variable states, and thrown exceptions.